Chris Rea: New Light Through Old Windows

 Rea's next album was his first compilation - albeit an unconventional one, as most songs were new versions of older releases.
 New Light Through Old Windows (1988) was another million seller, climbing to No. 5 in the UK.
-The album included re-workings of some his charting singles, as well a reworking of as his recent single "Driving Home for Christmas".
+The album included re-workings of some of his charting singles, as well as a reworking of his recent single "Driving Home for Christmas".
 Some of the tracks were successful in the US, including Working On It, which reached No. 73 on Billboard Hot 100 and topped the Mainstream Rock chart.
 The re-recorded version of On the Beach reached the Top 10 on the US Adult Contemporary chart, and No. 12 in the UK.
 The album's release and success was followed by an international tour with over 45 dates.

 1989–1994: Chart dominance, The Road to Hell and Auberge

 Rea's tenth studio album was his major breakthrough.
 The Road to Hell (1989) enjoyed massive success and became his first No. 1 album in the UK, being certified 6× Platinum by the BPI in 2004.
 While the album peaked at No. 107 in the US, the single The Road to Hell (Part 2) climbed to No. 11 on the US Mainstream Rock chart, and was Rea's first and only UK Top 10 single.
 The song Texas achieved extensive radio airplay in the state itself.
 In December 1989, Rea performed on the Band Aid II single "Do They Know It's Christmas?"
 In 1991, Auberge repeated its predecessor's success, reaching No. 1 in the UK albums chart, and was another hit across Europe.
 The single of the same title made the UK Top 20.
 Even at the peak of his success, Rea refused to mount an American tour or perform on MTV Unplugged, although he was a guest on Late Night with David Letterman, and also performed on the show.
 Rea said his neglect of the US market was one of his biggest mistakes because "every time I see a car that's too much money, I definitely regret it, just for five minutes".

 After Auberge, Rea released God's Great Banana Skin (1992) which reached No. 4 in the UK, while the single Nothing to Fear gave him another Top 20 hit.
 A year later the album Espresso Logic made the Top 10 and Julia, written about his second daughter, gave him his sixth and last Top 20 single.
 The album was partly promoted by Rea's taking part in the non-Championship "TOCA Shootout" round of the 1993 British Touring Car Championship, although he was eliminated in the first round.
 In 1994 another compilation album, The Best of Chris Rea, was released which peaked at No. 3 in UK.
 That July, Rea performed with Peter Gabriel and others at Sonoria festival in Milan.